Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Evaluation

-For \textbf{Q5}, we include Harp's full benchmark set of libraries~\cite{harp:ccs:2021} to compare \sys's performance and compatibility with state-of-the-art program synthesis techniques.
+Harp~\cite{harp:ccs:2021} is a domain-specific program inference and regeneration system targeting components that perform string transformations.
+Harp works with components whose behavior conforms to programs in a domain-specific language designed to support both (1) a domain-specific program inference algorithm and (2) a regeneration algorithm.

-An approach to eliminate vulnerabilities in libraries is to use program synthesis~\cite{harp:ccs:2021}.
-These tools generate functionally equivalent versions of libraries from a set of input-output pairs.
-However, despite their effectiveness, they are often restricted in applicability across different domains and require a domain-specific language (DSL) to be defined for each new library domain.
+For \textbf{Q5}, we include Harp's full benchmark set of components~\cite{harp:ccs:2021} and compare \sys's performance and compatibility with Harp's domain-specific program inference and regeneration techniques.
+Applied to the 17 components from the Harp benchmark set~\cite{harp:ccs:2021}, Harp's domain-specific synthesis engine and accompanying DSL outperforms \sys. \sys is able to correctly regenerate 5/17 components, while Harp regenerates 14/17.
+We note that regular expression generation is a domain that is particularly challenging for \sys.

-\sys, in contrast, can automatically regenerate libraries across a broader range of domains while maintaining high levels of correctness.
-For instance, Harp is limited to regenerating libraries with string or stream processing components, such as \ttt{left-pad} and \ttt{trim}. \sys, on the other hand, is constrained only by the expressiveness of the input-output pairs used to describe the library's functionality.
+In comparison with Harp, \sys can automatically regenerate components across a broader range of domains while maintaining high levels of correctness.
+For instance, Harp is limited to regenerating components with string or stream processing components, such as \ttt{left-pad} and \ttt{trim}. \sys, on the other hand, is constrained only by the expressiveness of the input-output pairs used to describe the component's functionality and the LLM regeneration capability.